pmilaneo/ArmoniK.Community/CONTRIBUTING.md

 The core principles are as follow: (we advise you to read the previous link)
 - Developpers merge small and frequent updates to the main branch
 - Developpers create short-lived branches with a few small commits
-- CI/CD runs on every push and check that tests (unitary, functionnal and integration) and formatting still passes
+- CI/CD runs on every push, and we check that the tests (unitary, functional, and integration) and formatting still pass.
 - Release are produced from the main branch

 Thus, a Pull Request (PR) should target the main branch.